nodtvedt/qlik-sense-r-regression-extension/README.md

 Sum_performance ~ mkt_rf + smb + hml
 ```

 Choose an Open CPU server.
-For testing purposes, I suppose you could use the public server on https://public.opencpu.org, but you really, <i>really</i>, <b><i>really</i></b> should set up your own server should you decide to use this for anything more than playing with the interface.
+For testing purposes, I suppose you could use the public server on https://public.opencpu.org, but you really, *really*, **_really_** should set up your own server should you decide to use this for anything more than playing with the interface.
+The screenshot below shows the extension pointing to a local server running the Open CPU service.

 ![](screens/opencpu_url.PNG)